mcktr/check_tr64_fritz/README.md

   -d: prints debug information
 ```

-The username and password are the same as for the web interface of your Fritz!Box.
-If you don't need a username for the login to your Fritz!Box leave the argument blank.
+The username and password are the same as for the Web-Interface of your Fritz!Box.
+If you don't use the login method with username and password you can leave the username empty.

-## Security
+### Security

-In fact that a pasword is transmitted over the network, this Script use SSL to communicate with the Fritz!Box.
-To find out the port which is used for SSL TR-064, please use the script `getSecurityPort`
+Since there are credentials transmitted over the network, this script use SSL to communicate with the Fritz!Box.
+Therefore you need to find out your SSL port for the TR-064 protocol of your Fritz!Box.
+For finding out the port you can use the `getSecurityPort` script.

 Make sure you are hiding password variables in Icinga Web 2.

-1. login to your Icinga Web 2
+1. Log In to your Icinga Web 2
-2. go to `Configuration` -> `Modules` -> `monitoring` -> `Security`
+2. Go to `Configuration` -> `Modules` -> `monitoring` -> `Security`
-3. make sure your custom password varibale is protected (defaults are `*pw*,*pass*,community`, if you named your custom variable `fritzbox_password` it will be protected with the defaults
+3. Make sure your custom password variable is protected (defaults are `*pw*,*pass*,community`).
+If you named your custom variable `frtiz_password` it will be protected by the default entry `*pass*`.

-## Hats off to

-This script uses much of [FRITZ!Box mit Nagios überwachen](http://blog.gmeiners.net/2013/09/fritzbox-mit-nagios-uberwachen.html) and of an
-article about [Fritz!Box and TR-064](http://heise.de/-2550500) from the heise publishing house.
+4. Double check it, go  to one of your Fritz!Box service an check if the password is display with ``***``.